VongaiWitcho/Password-Vault/README.md

-# 1. Create README.md with content
+# 1. README.md with content
 cat > README.md << 'EOF'
-# 🔐 Secure Password Manager
+# 🔐  Password Vault

 A secure, local, and open-source password manager built with **Python, SQLite, and Fernet encryption**.
 It provides a simple **Tkinter GUI** to store, search, and manage credentials offline.